-Ence's commitment to the objective of gender diversity became evident with the proposal and appointment of a new independent director at the General Shareholders' Meeting held on 22 March 2018.
-To this end, the Company launched a specific selection procedure with the help of an external advisor in good time.
+Ence's commitment to the objective of gender diversity became evident with the proposal and appointment of two new independent directors at the General Shareholders' Meeting held on 28 March 2019.
+To this end, the Company launched a specific selection procedure with the help of an external advisor.
 The evaluation of the candidates was carried out in accordance with the professional profile previously defined, which was subsequently subject to evaluation and a favourable report by the Appointments and Remuneration Committee.
-As a result of this appointment, in 2018 the representation of women on the Board rose to 14.3%.
+As a result of this appointments, in 2019 the representation of women on the Board rose to 29%.